turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 ### localStorage

-Typically, frontend developers work with API's to serve up data that lives elsewhere.
-However, sometimes you might want to store some information `Client Side` - meaning we store it on the users local browser.
+Typically, frontend developers work with APIs to serve up data that is stored on an external server/database.
+However, sometimes you might want to store some information `Client Side` - meaning we store it on the user's local browser.
 Interested in this extension?
 Check out the lesson on [localStorage](https://frontend.turing.edu/lessons/module-1/json-and-localstorage.html).
 We don't officially teach this lesson, but it's a good one to know.

 As a user,
-- When I create one idea successfully, then refresh the page,
+- When I create one idea successfully, then manually refresh the page,
-- The idea card instance is still in the ideas array
+- The idea object is still saved in the ideas array
 - The idea card is still visible on the DOM

 As a user,
 - When I create two cards successfully, delete one, then refresh the page,
-- One idea instance is still in the ideas array (the one I did not delete)
+- One idea object is still in the ideas array (the one I did not delete)
 - One idea card is still visible on the DOM (the one I did not delete)

 As a user,